 - Accounts Payable Clerk

-Accounts payable clerks handle payable functions for employers, such as accounting firms or departments.
-They need to be precise and accurate in their work, and able to easily spot math errors.
-These professionals may do data entry, prepare financial statements, and manage vendor relationships.
+Accounts payable clerks handle payable functions for accounting firms and departments.
+They must be precise and accurate in their work and easily spot math errors.
+These professionals perform data entry, prepare financial statements, and manage vendor relationships.

 - Bookkeeping, Accounting, or Auditing Clerk

 Clerks work in payroll or accounting departments to maintain ledgers, deposit checks, and process accounts.
-Some clerks do bookkeeping for auditors or CPAs, and must be able to use basic bookkeeping software like QuickBooks.
-Most clerks have strong math skills and good interpersonal relations.
+Some clerks do bookkeeping for auditors or CPAs.
+These professionals must use basic bookkeeping software like QuickBooks.

 - Teaching Assistant

-Usually employed in K-12 school settings, teaching assistants work with qualified classroom teachers to provide subject matter instruction to learners in the classroom.
-Teaching assistants may work with small groups of advanced students, or assist those who may not meet state standards in the subject.
+Usually employed in K-12 school settings, teaching assistants work with qualified classroom teachers to provide subject matter instruction.
+Teaching assistants may work with small groups of advanced students or assist learners who do not meet state standards.

-A tutor works one-on-one or in small group settings to help learners master subject content.
-Math tutors may focus on elementary arithmetic, algebra, calculus, trigonometry, or geometry, or another math specialization.
-Some tutors are self-employed, while others work for an agency or in the public school system.
+Tutors work one-on-one or in small group settings to teach learners.
+Math tutors may focus on elementary arithmetic, algebra, calculus, trigonometry, or geometry.
+Some tutors are self-employed, while others work for an agency or the public school system.

 Bachelor's Degree in Math

 Earning a bachelor's degree in math prepares students to launch lucrative careers in actuarial science, computer engineering, and data analysis.
 These students develop logic, analysis, and statistics skills.